MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/configure-xbl/dev-center/achievements-in-udc.md

 > [!TIP]
 > Achievement Deep links require the hexadecimal TitleId of your game.
 You can find it on [Xbox Live Setup](xbox-live-setup.md) screen in [Partner Center](https://developer.microsoft.com/dashboard).

 ## Additional Rewards

 In some cases, you might want to offer an in-game reward or artwork when a player unlocks an achievement.
 You can define the rewards (if any) that are associated with an achievement in the **Additional Rewards** section.
 An achievement can contain two additional rewards - one of each reward type.
 You can read more on the [Achievement Rewards](../../achievements-2017/achievement-rewards.md) article.

 To create a new reward, click the **Add Reward** button in the **Additional Rewards** section and fill out the form.

 ![Screenshot of adding rewards to an achievement in Partner Center](../../images/dev-center/achievement-reward.png)

 ### Reward Details

 Fill out the Reward Details to associate a new reward.
 Once completed, click **Add**.

 ![Screenshot of configuring award details for an achievement in Partner Center](../../images/dev-center/achievements-5.png)

-There are two types of achievement rewards that can be created.
-They are:
+There are two types of achievement rewards that can be created:

 1. The **Art** type can be used if you want to reward the player with things such as high-resolution concept art, early design drawings, specially created art assets or other digital art.
 Art assets are displayed within the Xbox One Dashboard and can be also be displayed in companion experiences by querying the Achievements service.
 2. The **In-Game** type can be used if you want to reward the player with custom in-game rewards without updating your title.
 Some potential scenarios are extra in-game currency/points or access to special characters, weapons or maps.